-- Promote social justice: Facilitate important conversations that empower students to delve into the issues that face our world, such as climate change, combating racism, women’s advancement, or LGBTQIA rights.
+- Promote social justice: Facilitate important conversations that empower students to delve into the issues that face our world, such as climate change, combating racism, women’s advancement, or LGBTQIA+ rights.
 Offer avenues for how students can take action to advance these causes.

 - Encourage student led initiatives: Build the capacity of students to effectively manage student led initiatives that create change on and off campus.
 This could involve developing their volunteer management and leadership skills.

 - Bring students together formally: Recognise, honour and reward the achievements of student volunteers at a formal event, such as an awards ceremony.
-You may like to use our certificate template.

 - Connect students with volunteer organisations: A volunteer expo, networking session, presentation, or information stand.
 Whether it’s a short pitch or an in-depth dive, help students to learn about the array of volunteer programs available to join.

 - Help students search: Provide students with ‘drop-in’ sessions where they can access one-to-one support to find a volunteer role that matches their strengths, values, interests, and career aspirations.
 You could also promote govolunteer.com.au where students can view and apply for available volunteering opportunities.

 - Bring students together informally: Provide a space for student volunteers to connect with one another.
 It could be over morning tea, a barbeque, pizza lunch or a picnic.
 You may like to incorporate some games, icebreakers or team building activities.